nvakhilnair/franchisesuppliernetwork_scraper/README.md

 This repository contains a Dockerfile and a Scrapy spider for scraping franchise information.
 Follow the steps below to run the spider using Docker.

+Find the Analysis report as the a csv file named `scrape_report.csv` also with reference doc of it named `scrape_report.pdf`

 ## Steps to Run

 1. **Clone the Repository**: Clone this repository to your local machine.